veillette/physics-book/contents/ch11ArchimedesPrinciple.md

 <div class="note" data-has-label="true"  class="interactive" data-label="" markdown="1">
 <div class="title">
-PhET Explorations: Buoyancy
+PhET Explorations: Density
 </div>
 When will objects float and when will they sink?
 Learn how buoyancy works with blocks.
-Arrows show the applied forces, and you can modify the properties of the blocks and the fluid.
+You can modify the properties of the blocks d the fluid.

 <div class="media" id="Phet_module_12.7" data-alt="buoyancy">
-<iframe width="660" height="371.4" src="https://phet.colorado.edu/sims/density-and-buoyancy/buoyancy_en.html"></iframe>
+<iframe width="660" height="371.4" src="https://phet.colorado.edu/sims/html/density/latest/density_en.html"></iframe>
 </div>
 </div>